 While most language learning apps focus on teaching specific words or sentences, they don’t provide you with more material in the native language.
 Beelinguapp changes this aspect of such apps.

 With this app, you’ll be able to read, learn, speak, listen, and understand the language more engagingly.
-For example, if you’re learning the famous tale of The Ugly Duckling, you’ll also be instructed to give it a read in a language such as French (if that’s what you’re focusing on).
+For example, if you’re learning the famous tale of The Ugly Duckling, you’ll also be instructed to read it in a language such as French (if that’s what you’re focusing on).
 This method is also applied to news bits and native music.

 This structural process makes learning more interesting.
 You’ll spend hours on this app, attempting to understand song lyrics.